safetyAI/ChatSafetyAI/README.md

 ## 1. Who We Are

 ChatSafetyAI is developed by SafetyAI, Inc., a Colorado-based company.
-Our mission is to conduct research and development to improve safety in the construction industry.
+Our mission is to conduct research and development to improve occupational health, safety and environment (OHSE) in all industries that have job sites, such as construction, electric T&D, oil & gas, heavy civil, infrastructure, mining...

 ---